AyeCode/userswp/readme.txt

 6. Edit Account Form.

 == Changelog ==

+= 1.2.2.10 =
+* Added redirect_to param for login and register shortcodes - ADDED
+* AyeCode UI updated to v0.1.36 - CHANGED

 = 1.2.2.9 =
 * Show asterisk on required field label and placeholder in all forms. - FIXED